ivillamadrid/FloodMapping/docs/source/operational_appx.rst

 Urban scenarios: street meshing
 -------------------------------

-While working with building blocks the most accurate and flexible approach for meshing is the Delaunay tessellation, in this case with `GMSH`_ mesh generator.
+While working with building blocks across urban scenarios, the most accurate and flexible approach for meshing is the Delaunay tessellation, in this case with `GMSH`_ mesh generator.
+The steps will be described during a live course.

 .. image:: Mallado-Cuadras.png
   :width: 400